KasterborousConstellation/LimitLess-Syracuse/README.md

+# Purpose
-This is a library to compute Collatz conjecture to huge number with the help of a limitless int-size library Support addition, left and right bit shift
+This project purpose is to compute Collatz conjecture flight time of numbers pass the 2³³-1 mark.
+Then store the result in order to make a public library of the results

+# Features
+The ```"stdintlib.h"``` library is used to compute and store the numbers.
+Then ```"stdsocket.h"``` is used to create the necessary socket to communicate from the C library to the interface written in Java
+### Support
+-Bit-wise left and right shift

+-Addition

+-Naive multiplication algorithm

-Print to base 2 form
+-Print to base 2 and base 10 \n

+# Contributors
 Author: Supercomete